deepsquare-io/ClusterFactory/web/README.md

 ### Deployment

-We are using Github Actions to deploy the documentation to Github Pages.
+We are using GitHub Actions to deploy the documentation to GitHub Pages.
 A commit to the `main` branch will deploy the documentation.